Much of success is knowing what you want to achieve. Share your goal with the Codecademy Community here!

 This is a big step up for me because I have never done any coding professionally, so I’m hoping that I’ll have the skills required for the job I want to do.
 If anyone has any advice for me, I’d be glad to hear it.

 So that’s my goal.
-Get an actual internship in the summer.
+Acquire the skills to get an actual internship in the summer.

 Despite Christmas and moving to a new home, I will try to repeat what I have already learned -10 min/day…- so as not to forget everything…